smalewski/gsd/README.md

 | *C* | := | *c* **`{`** *l*<sub>1</sub> **`:`** *T*<sub>1</sub> **`,`** ... **`,`** *l*<sub>n</sub> **`:`** *T*<sub>n</sub> **`}`** | Constructor definition |

-# OOPSLA 2021 Artifact Evaluation

-What can be reproduced from the GSD paper?

-- You should be able to run every example from the paper.